 The Chinese Garden

-Not far from there is one of the largest Chinese-style gardens outside of China.
+Not far from the Japanese Garden is one of the largest Chinese-style gardens outside of China.
 It’s called The Garden of Flowing Fragrance and is also an exquisite place to while away the hours.
-It’s currently being expanded with new buildings under construction.

 Chinese-style pavilions are scattered along the paths surrounding the garden to offer shade and respite for visitors while they enjoy works of art, a waterfall, sculptures, and carvings.

-A stunning collection of cacti and succulents are arranged in the desert garden first planted almost 100 years ago.
-As I walked back to take a photo, I came close to being pricked by a particularly thorny cactus.
-Thank goodness I realized the danger before it was too late!
-It’s a gorgeous section of the botanical gardens and I’m sure all the succulents enjoy the heat from the summer sun.
-There are over 2,000 species of desert plants in 60 meticulously landscaped beds.
+A stunning collection of cacti and succulents are arranged in the desert garden that was first planted almost 100 years ago.
+It’s a gorgeous section of the botanical gardens with over 2,000 species of desert plants in 60 meticulously landscaped beds.

 About Henry Huntington